PabloMazurkiewicz/Speech-Tagging-Part/README.md

 - **Most Frequent Class Tagger (MFCTagger):** This section implements a simple baseline tagger that assigns the most frequent tag for each word.
 The `MFCTagger` class is provided to mock the interface of the HMM models so that they can be used interchangeably.
 - **Evaluation:** Evaluate the tagger on a test dataset and compare the accuracy of the HMM tagger and the MFCTagger.

-For more information, please refer to the provided README from [Udacity](./README_Udacity.md).